 - Downplaying or denying the necessity of the Catholic Church and baptism for salvation (religious relativism/indifferentism)

 - Loss of respect for and understanding of the Real Presence of Jesus Christ in the Blessed Sacrament

 - Lack of clarity in Church teaching and a departure from traditional dogma

 - Confusing or weak/scandalous leadership

-- The ongoing cry for (additional) married priests and women priests
+- The ongoing cry for women priests and abolition of celibacy

 We, as a society and as a Church, have been headed over the cliff and into the abyss for some time now.
 However, I have never been without hope.
 God does indeed exist and there is always hope because of Him.
 And behold, I am with you always until the end of the age (Mt.
 28: 20).